Leshis/calculator/README.md

 ## **Features**
  - Users can enter numbers using either the on-screen buttons or their keyboard.
  - The calculator supports basic arithmetic operations: addition (+), subtraction (-), multiplication (*), and division (/).
- - Users can chain together multiple operations by entering a sequence of numbers and operators.
  - The calculator handles division by zero gracefully, displaying an error message to the user.
  - Users can use a backspace button to delete the last entered character.
  - The calculator has a responsive design that adapts to different screen sizes.